GuilhE/SharedPrefsUtils/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/GuilhE/android-utils-lib/issues).
+For bugs, questions and discussions please use the [Github Issues](https://github.com/GuilhE/SharedPrefsUtils/issues).

 ## LICENSE

-Copyright (c) 2017-present, AndroidUtils Contributors.
+Copyright (c) 2017-present, SharedPrefsUtils Contributors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.